-- 1. To elect the directors nominated by the Company's Board of Directors, each for a term of one year - To ratify the appointment of Ernst & Young as the Company's independent registered public accounting firm for 2023 - To hold an advisory vote on executive compensation for 2022 - To hold an advisory vote on the frequency of future advisory votes on executive compensation - To transact any other business as may properly come before the meeting (including adjournments and postponements)
+- To elect the directors nominated by the Company's Board of Directors, each for a term of one year - 2.
+To ratify the appointment of Ernst & Young as the Company's independent registered public accounting firm for 2024 - 3.
+To hold an advisory vote on executive compensation for 2023 - 4.
+To transact any other business as may properly come before the meeting (including adjournments and postponements)